ITI/searcch/README.md

 #### Starting

 Generally, when running searcch frontend with docker compose, you will use some form of `docker-compose --project-name searcch-frontend up -d`.
+If the docker image named `search-frontend-production` or `searcch-frontend-development` do not exist, they will be build automatically.
+If they do exist, they will use the latest image of those by default.
+If you want to force a rebuild of the image, you will need to use the `--build` flag in your docker-compose command.

 To work with just prod or dev, append `prod` or `dev` to the end of the docker-compose line above

 Example: `docker-compose --project-name searcch-frontend up -d prod` will start just the production container.
+To force a rebuild of the image first, run `docker-compose --project-name searcch-frontend up --build -d prod`

 #### Stopping